AaronMoseley/SkelPy/README.md

 Below the metadata, you can add comments referring to a specific line or its cluster.
 These are saved automatically and will persist if you close the application.

 Above the metadata, you can set the units for the image and its width and height.
-Any relevant metadata will scale with these edits.
+Any relevant metadata will scale with edits you make.

 ### Preview Steps

 In the preview window, you can view how each step in a pipeline affects the input image.
 On the right side of the screen, you can see the original image at the top along with the current step name and any of its parameters.
-Below is the current version of the image as of the step you are viewing.
+Below is the current version of the image after the step you are currently viewing finishes processing.

 On the left, you can view the list of steps for the current pipeline and their parameters.
-Editing a parameter value will not automatically regenerate the current image on the right side, so click "Refresh Step" if you want to view your changes.
-Changes to parameter values are saved and carry over into the main window.
+Editing a parameter value will not automatically regenerate the current image on the right side, so click "Refresh Step" if you want to view the effect of your changes.
+Changes to parameter values are saved and carry over into the main window, or if you close and reopen the application.

 ### External Comparison

 If you would like to compare a generated skeleton to an externally-created one, you can do this in the comparison viewer.
 On the far left is the original image, in the middle is the skeleton generated by the program, and on the right is the skeleton you can upload.
 This begins as black but will update if you click "Upload File" and select the skeleton image.

-An uploaded skeleton image is converted to grayscale, normalized, and skeletonized automatically, so small mistakes shouldn't cause an issue.
+An uploaded skeleton image is converted to grayscale, normalized, and skeletonized automatically.
+For best results, ensure that the image you provide is already skeletonized (1-pixel wide lines) and is binary (white and black only, nothing in between).
 By clicking "Toggle Generated Skeleton Overlay", you can view the skeleton generated by the program drawn overtop the one you have uploaded.
-To the right of the uploaded skeleton is any data used for comparing the two skeletons, like the distance from a point in one skeleton to the closest point in the other.
+To the right of the uploaded skeleton is any data used for comparing the two skeletons.
+By default, this includes the average and maximum distance from a point on one skeleton to the closest point on the other.

 Using this window, you can also compare two skeletons that were both generated by this program.
 Simply select a skeleton image generated by this program when clicking "Upload File".

 ### Adding Your Own Content

-As mentioned, SkelPy is intended to be a platform where you can easily add content specific to your own use-case.
+As mentioned above, SkelPy is intended to be a platform where you can easily add content specific to your own use-case.
 This includes custom metadata functions, comparison functions, and steps for skeletonization pipelines.
-Most, if not all, of the modifications you will want to perform are located in the source/UserContent directory.
-Please use the functions already located there as example to inform how you write your own code.
+Most, if not all, of the modifications you will want to perform are located in the source/UserContent/ directory.
+Please use the functions already located in those files as example to inform how you write your own code.

-To add your own content, you can write your own functions in Python.
-Specifically, look in source/UserContent for examples on how to do this.
 You can add your own pipeline steps in source/UserContent/SkeletonPipelineSteps.py, your own comparison functions in source/UserContent/ComparisonFunctions.py, and your own metadata functions in source/UserContent/MetricFunctions.py.

 Each function type has its own specific format, both with the parameters it must take and the output it must return.
-Please reference the examples that are already present, as well as example functions for each type in the three files mentioned above.
+Please reference the functions that are already present, as well as example functions for each format in the three files mentioned above.
 You must also make your function visible to the program.
 In source/UserContent/FunctionMaps.py, you can add a new function to PIPELINE_STEP_FUNCTION_MAP, METADATA_FUNCTION_MAP, or COMPARISON_FUNCTION_MAP.
 Example comments are written in each map to show how to correctly perform this with the example functions in the three files mentioned above.
 For metadata and comparison functions, the key in the map related to this function will be converted from camelCase to capitalized words with spaces when displaying its name.
 Please keep this in mind.

 When adding steps for a pipeline, you must also perform an additional step.
 First, add the step to the file configs/PipelineSteps.json.
 You must provide a key that will be used as the step's display name, a list of parameters that it uses, and the key to its function.
 This key must be the key related to the step's function in PIPELINE_STEP_FUNCTION_MAP.
-If you require a new parameter for your step, you can add it as a new entry in configs/StepParameters.json.
-You must provide the same key as in the parameters list for the step in PipelineSteps.json, a display name for the parameter, the number of decimals to use, the minimum value for the slider, the maximum value for the slider, and the default value.
+If your step requires a new user-modifiable parameter, you can add it as a new entry in configs/StepParameters.json.
+You must provide the same key as in the parameters list for the step in PipelineSteps.json, a display name for the parameter, the number of decimals to use, the minimum value for the slider, the maximum value for the slider, and its default value.

 All other parts of the code, including the GUI, are fully modifiable, but they are not intended for that purpose and thus are not documented as thoroughly.